browserengineering/book/book/embeds.md

 Our toy browser has a lot of rendering features, but is still missing a few present on pretty much every website.
 The most obvious is *images*---given how ubiquitous they are, it seems silly to have even a toy browser without images.
-But images are only the simplest form of *embedded content* within a web page, a much bigger topic, and one that has a lot of interesting implications for how browser engines work.[^images-interesting] That's mostly due to how powerful *iframes* are, since they allow you to embed one website in another.
+But images are only the simplest form of *embedded content* within a web page, a much bigger topic, and one that has a lot of interesting implications for how browser engines work.
+That's mostly due to how powerful *iframes* are, since they allow you to embed one website in another.

 The fact is, a toy browser without images or iframes simply wouldn't cover some very important architectural aspects of real browsers with important